48 Room Organization Ideas

 Choose racks that are more durable so that they can handle the increased weight of the storage boxes.
 They also need to be resistant to corrosion and pests, so if you choose wood racks, make sure they’re treated.

-5. Closet Organization Ideas
+5. Mastering Closet Organization

 Does a mountain of clothes, shoes, and accessories come tumbling out when you open your closet door?
 Then it’s time to get your closet organized.
 With the right closet organization system, you can create more closet space and make this small space feel bigger.